Patelis-GM/Database-Hash-File-Implementation/README.md

 # Database Hash File Implementation

-# Introduction:
+# Introduction
-This project was developed as part of the university course "Implementation of Database Systems."
+This project was developed as part of the course "Implementation of Database Systems" at the Department of Informatics and Telecommunications of the National and Kapodistrian University of Athens.
 The aim of this project is to implement two files related to a database: a primary hash file and a secondary hash file.
 These files serve as index structures for database records, facilitating efficient retrieval based on different keys.

-# Development Environment:
+# Development Platforms
-- Windows.
+- Windows
-- Linux.
+- Linux

-# Development Platform:
+# Development Enviroment
-- CLion IDE.
+- CLion IDE

-# Compilation:
+# Compilation
 To compile the project, execute the following commands:

 - make sht: Creates the ./build/sht_main executable for testing primary and secondary hash files functionality.